aqilc/rustscript/readme.md

 	string: "world",
 	array: [1, 0],
 	object: {
-		hi: "syntax inside of objects is just like structs" },
+		hi: "syntax is the same as js"
+	},
 	object2: {
 		hi: "i really want to finish this project for once",